foliovision/fv-top-level-cats/readme.txt

 == Changelog ==

-= Version 1.5 - 22 Jul 2014 =
+= Version 1.5 - July 22nd, 2014 =
-* Use only top level category option added.
-Redirection is applied after requesting post with full categories path, if this option is on.
 * Settings screen added!
-Select which categories should be used in your URLs, if you use permalink structure with category slugs!
+* Category restrictions for post permalinks added!
+If you use post permalink structure with category in it, you can now restrict which categories will be allowed in the URL.
+Wordpress always picks the category with lowest category ID and that often causes inappropriate categories to show up in URLs - like /featured-content/2014/07/my-post"
+* Or you can simply force only the parent categories to show up in post URLs.
+So /parent-category/child-category/2014/07/my-post will change to /parent-category/2014/07/my-post
+* If you open the old post URL, proper 301 redirection to the new URL will be used.

 = Version 1.4 =
 * fix for Wordpress 3.4.1 - category prefix was part of the generated URLs